jaakkopasanen/AutoEq/results/rtings/avg/AKG N700NC/README.md

 | Peaking | 2307 Hz  | 7.94 | 0.7 dB  |

 ### Fixed Band EQs
-In case of using fixed band (also called graphic) equalizer, apply preamp of **-3.1dB** and set gains manually with these parameters.
+In case of using fixed band (also called graphic) equalizer, apply preamp of **-3.1dB** (if available) and set gains manually with these parameters.

 | Type    | Fc       |    Q | Gain    |
 |:--------|:---------|:-----|:--------|